 2001 Show

-Most of the UK's agricultural shows were cancelled in 2001 because of the devastating 'foot and mouth' cattle epidemic and Penistone Show was also very nearly cancelled.
-A good job that it wasn't, as this was a wonderful day and kept me occupied for nearly five hours.
+Nearly all the UK's agricultural shows were cancelled in 2001 because of the 'foot and mouth' epidemic in cattle and Penistone Show was also nearly cancelled.
+A good job that it wasn't, as this wonderful day kept me occupied for nearly five hours.
+The weather stayed dry and windy but not cold and the sun was out more than it was in.
 The weather stayed dry and windy but not cold and the sun was out more than it was in.

 2002 Show

 The 2002 show went ahead with some restrictions on livestock, after the effects of the 'foot & mouth' epidemic.
 There were no sheep or goats and the public were not allowed to touch farm animals.
 Even so, by all accounts there was plenty to see and do.
-Sorry, but I was on my jollies in Zakynthos and missed the 2002 show.
+Sorry, but I was on my jollies and missed this one.

 2003 Show